duuuuuuuuuuuusty/JCF-Multi-Award/README.md

 Version 1.0

 ## Install
-Install to webpage maker, else you'll see it anywhere and everywhere.
+Install/copy and paste MA-Plugin.html to webpage in webpage maker, else you'll see it anywhere and everywhere.

 ## Usage
 1. Login via the interface